 - Fabric items that are not washed and dried within 48 hours.

-Tips to Prevent Mold Growth After Flooding
+Tips to Prevent Mold After a Flood

 - Use warm water and bleach, or a cleaning product with a disinfectant, to thoroughly clean the walls and floors.
 Let dry, then repeat.